acezxn/JavaCry/README.md

 * To run the JRF framework, move to JRF/Classes directory and run `java JRF` in terminal

 ### Parameters:
 * Target path: the path which the ransomware encrypts the files.
-Make sure targetPath variable, which is in JavaCry.java, is **set to the right folder**.
+Make sure it is **set to the right folder**.
 Leaving blank would mean that the ransomware would encrypt its local directory.
 * Local IP: the attackers IP address
 * Reverse shell:
     * port: any port except 5555 and 6666, since these are the ports used by KeyServer and DecryptRequestHandler